WHO WE ARE

 THERE IS NO CHARGE FOR VPSG COMMUNITY ACCESS

-That being said, we do ask for donations to manage this group, other communities, and the educational tools CLEMCO.AV continues to develop for Independent Contractors.
-There are specified donation amounts ranging from $10 to $35; however, any contribution helps and can be added in the “Other Amount” section.
+That being said, we do accept donations to help our team manage this, and other, online communities and also help fund the educational tools CLEMCO.AV continues to develop for Independent Contractors.
+There are specified donation amounts ranging from $10 to $45; however, any contribution helps and can be added in the “Other Amount” section.

-With a donation of $35 or more, you will receive a FREE, pre-ordered copy of the Video Projection 101 textbook that explains some of the pre-production strategies of industry leading video projectionist.
+With a donation of $45 or more, you will receive a FREE, Signed, Limited Edition copy of the Video Projection 101 textbook that explains some of the pre-production strategies of industry leading video projectionist.
 By breaking down pre-production to an easy-to-follow, step-by-step process, you will be able to understand how to effectively execute your project prior to arriving on-site.

 (Click image to learn more about Video Projection 101)